Connecting the Dots: Numerical Randomized Hamiltonian Monte Carlo with State-Dependent Event Rates: Dynamic Inverted Wishart model for realized covariances

 \subsection{Results}

 ESSes and time-weighted ESSes for the parameters, $\mathbf{z}_{1:5,1}$ and $\mathbf{x}_{1:5,1}$ are given in Table \ref{tab:Effective-sample-sizes-wishart} for two variants of pdphmc and an rstan benchmark.
 It is seen that the discretely sampled (D) pdphmc uniformly provides faster sampling performance than rstan.
 The speedup is in particularly significant when taking all (A) computations into account as rstan uses more than 80\% of the computing time in the warmup phase, whereas there is relatively little warmup overhead for pdphmc.
-For continuously sampled (C) pdphmc the picture is somewhat more mixed with numbers ranging from being on par with rstan ($\boldsymbol{\delta}$, event specification 3) to being up to five times faster ($\mathbf{H}$, both event specifications).
-Event specification 3 lead to better worst case performance than event specification 1 in all cases other than for $\mathbf{H}$.
-However the differences are not very large.
-Still this observation suggest that it may be possible to gain even more efficiency by developing more adaptive event rate specifications.
+For continuously sampled (C) pdphmc the picture is somewhat more mixed with numbers ranging from being on par with rstan ($\boldsymbol{\delta}$, event specification 2) to being up to five times faster ($\mathbf{H}$, both event specifications).
+Event specification 2 lead to better worst case performance than event specification 1 in all cases other than for $\mathbf{H}$.
+However, the differences are not very large which may be explained by the high dimensionality of the model, and that event specifications 1 and 2 are very similar in this case.
+Still this observation suggest that it may be possible to gain even more efficiency by developing better adaptive event rate specifications.

 Posterior means and standard deviations obtained both from rstan and discretely sampled pdphmc presented in Table \ref{tab:Posterior-means-and-wishart} in the Appendix show no noteworthy deviations \citep[see also][Table 5]{1601.01125}.
 To conclude, pdphmc is fast and reliable alternative to HMC that also scale well to high-dimensional settings.